Equal Opportunity and Affirmative Action

 As a federal contractor, Cornell University is bound by the federal laws that address affirmative action compliance.
 Each year, the university posts reports on its progress in addressing its compliance obligations.

-Cornell’s annual affirmative action plan is available for inspection in the Department of Inclusion and Workforce Diversity
+Cornell’s annual affirmative action plans are available for inspection in the office of Institutional Equity and Title IX.